ShareX/sharex.github.io/docs/amazon-s3.md

 * Open [S3 Management Console](https://s3.console.aws.amazon.com/s3/home)
 * Press `Create bucket`

-**Important:** If you are going to use your own domain with S3 then the bucket name should be the same as your CNAME.
-For example, if you want to use this URL: `https://i.example.com/image.png` then bucket name should be `i.example.com`.
-[Click here for more info.](http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingCustomURLs)
+**Important:** If you are going to use your own domain with S3, the bucket name should be the same as your CNAME.
+For example, if you want to use the URL `https://i.example.com/image.png`, the bucket name should be `i.example.com`.
+[Click here for more information.](http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingCustomURLs)

 * Type the bucket name you want
 * Select the region you want the bucket to be hosted in

 **Tip:** You can use this website to check the ping of regions: [cloudping.info](https://www.cloudping.info)

-* If you want your uploaded files to be accessible by URL, then make sure `Block all public access` option is unchecked
+* If you want your uploaded files to be accessible by URL, make sure the `Block all public access` option is unchecked
 * Press `Create bucket`

 ### [Optional] Configure DNS for custom domain

-If you are going to use your own domain then you must configure DNS.
+If you are going to use your own domain, you must configure DNS.

 For example, assume that you are using [Cloudflare](https://www.cloudflare.com/), your bucket name is `i.example.com`, and it is stored in the `EU (Frankfurt)` region.
 Your DNS settings will then be: